-Our CT scanning laboratory uses a GE Optima 520, 32-slice scanner with a 70-cm gantry bore.
+The CT scanning laboratory includes a GE Optima 520, 32-slice scanner with a 70-cm gantry bore.
 It is a 16 cm detector and is capable of 0.625 mm increment thin-slice scans.
-We have facilitated previous research projects involving both live and cadaveric animals, fossils, and non-living human cadaveric scans.

 - TMJ condylar prosthesis project utilizing cadaveric and live goat specimens